 Stream the full podcast episode above to hear more of Karen Bullock’s story, and to hear the story of Deborah and Darius Brunson (pictured here).

-In the episode, Deborah shares her journey as a caregiver for her son Darius, who had a rare form of leukemia, and her struggle to ensured he got equitable care.
+In the episode, Deborah shares her journey as a caregiver for her son Darius, who had a rare form of leukemia, and her struggle to ensure he got equitable care.

 Less than a month after this episode first aired, Darius passed away.
 His family and friends are honoring his memory through a scholarship for culinary students.